 - 1. A student who enrolled at the college Fall Term 1994, or any subsequent term, is eligible for academic forfeit provided the student has taken a minimum of 18 semester credit hours of coursework at any regionally or Council on Occupational Education accredited postsecondary institutions since the forfeit term(s) occurred. - 2.
-Forfeiture may be applied to credit earned at regionally or Council on Occupational Education accredited postsecondary institution provided the student has taken a minimum of 18 semester credit hours of coursework since the forfeiture term(s) occurred. - A student may apply to both Center for Health and Biological Sciences for academic forfeiture and to the College for academic bankruptcy.
-However, no more than a total of three (3) terms of coursework, whether Jefferson State or transfer credit, may be disregarded to affect GPA for the purpose of application to these programs. - 4.
-Current enrollment is not required to apply for academic forfeiture. - Equivalent transfer credit forfeited with this policy is not deleted from the student's official academic record.
+Forfeiture may be applied to credit earned at regionally or Council on Occupational Education accredited post-secondary institution provided the student has taken a minimum of 18 semester credit hours of coursework since the forfeiture term(s) occurred. - 3.
+A student may apply to the Center for Professional, Career and Technical Education for academic forfeiture and to the College for academic bankruptcy.
+However, no more than a total of three (3) terms of coursework, whether Jefferson State or transfer credit, may be disregarded to affect GPA for the purpose of application to these programs. - Current enrollment is not required to apply for academic forfeiture. - 5.
+Equivalent transfer credit forfeited with this policy is not deleted from the student's official academic record.
 However, no courses disregarded may fulfill degree requirements for health-related programs